openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NodeVolumeDetachTimeout is the maximum amount of time that the controller will spend on detaching volumes from a node.
+<p>nodeVolumeDetachTimeout is the maximum amount of time that the controller will spend on detaching volumes from a node.
 The default value is 0, meaning that the volumes will be detached from the node without any time limitations.
-After the timeout, the detachment of volumes that haven&rsquo;t been detached yet is skipped.
+After the timeout, any remaining attached volumes will be ignored and the removal of the machine will continue.</p>
-TODO (cbusse): Same comment as Alberto&rsquo;s for <code>NodeDrainTimeout</code>:
-Today changing this field will trigger a recreate rolling update, which kind of defeats the purpose of the change.
-In future we plan to propagate this field in-place.
-<a href="https://github.com/kubernetes-sigs/cluster-api/issues/5880">https://github.com/kubernetes-sigs/cluster-api/issues/5880</a> / <a href="https://github.com/kubernetes-sigs/cluster-api/pull/10589">https://github.com/kubernetes-sigs/cluster-api/pull/10589</a></p>
 </td>
 </tr>
 <tr>